High Island, Texas: Birding tourism

-The Houston Audubon Society has 4 sanctuaries at High Island: Boy Scout Woods, Smith Oaks, Eubanks Woods, and the S.E.
+Houston Audubon has 4 sanctuaries at High Island: Boy Scout Woods, Smith Oaks, Eubanks Woods, and the S.E.
 Gast Red Bay Sanctuary.
 Boy Scout Woods is the headquarters, which is staffed by volunteers during peak spring migration season from mid-March to mid-May.
 Smith Oaks is the largest sanctuary and home to the Rookery.

 High Island, with its substantial wooded areas unlike elsewhere on the upper Texas coast, is a natural refuge for migrating birds making their perilous way across the Gulf of Mexico from the Yucatán Peninsula of Mexico into their northern summering grounds in the United States and Canada.
 During this spring migration, the birds must navigate the hundreds of miles of overwater flight to find refuge and food on their journey northward.

 During a normal spring migration, birders from around the world can find concentrated and high numbers of species of migratory birds in High Island that winter in southern Mexico, Central America, and South America, and make their summer breeding homes in the north.

 The most spectacular bird viewing is during a spring northerly storm, which causes a "fall out" at High Island.
 During these storms, the migrating birds encounter strong head winds and a prolonged and energy-draining flight over the Gulf.
 Every bird that comes off the Gulf near High Island is then exhausted, and immediately seeks a dry land perch.
 In such conditions, the beaches of the Bolivar Peninsula can be covered with tens of thousands of birds.
 With its wooded areas and more ample feeding opportunities, almost every tree and open space in High Island is covered with exhausted birds.

 Fall southerly migration also concentrates along the Gulf at sites such as High Island, but is more dispersed as the southerly moving birds find ample cover and food as they move southward through the United States.